mshooba/iste240-Tokyo/README.md

     - footer, inconsequential used for resources

 + The landing page will have a completely different layout than the subpages
-    - Subpages will be vertical long scrolly pages studded with images on the left, right and center.
+    - Subpages will be vertical long scrolling pages studded with images alternating from left, right, and center.

 ## Mood
 This website has fun, exciting yet factual information about Tokyo.
-The content should be written in a straightforward way, but presentation should refelct the eccentric nature of Tokyo.
+The content should be written in a straightforward way, but presentation should reflect the eccentric nature of Tokyo.

 Colors should be high contrast, and "neon" like.

 Embellishments - The style of Tokyo is sensory overload and over-the-top.
-Neon like effects should be used on borders, with a dark background.
+Neon like effects should be used on borders, and navigation menus with a dark background.

 ## Typography
 Elements such as navigation and menus can use a monpspace font face, or other sleek looking tech/sci-fi looking font.
 Factual information should have good readability with a sans-serif font face.

-Even graffiti style display fonts could be used for the main title.
+Even graffiti style display font-faces could be used for the main title.

 ## Other Design Elements (CSS-Tricks and properties, where on the page and their intended use)
   - IDEAS